AnikaD15/Pokemon/README.md

 # Pokemon
 Using Python Classes to create a game system similar to the popular game series Pokémon.
+First open-ended requirement Python project for Codecademy.